Our work

 - runs several long-term projects such as the project “Dialogue for a Stable Future” - Minorities in the Caucasus and Minorities in the Western Balkans

-- organises conferences like the Deeply Rooted in the Regions and the Minority Media Forum
+- organises conferences like the Forum of Minority Regions and the Minority Media Forum

 - organises the European football championship of minorities, EUROPEADA.